 ||Hours & Minutes

-- Apply methods of Religious and Cultural Studies to the analysis of visual representations of the Holocaust.
+- Be able to apply methods of Religious and Cultural Studies to the analysis of visual representations of the Holocaust.

 - Critically assess the function of religious motifs and inscriptions of Jewishness in visual representations of the Holocaust.

-- demonstrate good judgement about how to judge the relative importance of items on course bibliographies.
+- Demonstrate an ability to identify key terms and their meanings, and show good judgment about how to judge the relative importance of items on course bibliographies.

 |Graduate Attributes and Skills